 Signs and Symptoms Most Prominent in Men:

-Men also have specific symptoms caused by hormone imbalances less commonly seen in women.
-Low levels of the male reproductive hormone testosterone can cause many ailments within a man’s body and present symptoms that are disruptive to daily life and regular bodily functions.
-An imbalance of any hormone can induce any of the following symptoms:
+Men have specific symptoms caused by hormone imbalances that are less commonly seen in women.
+Low levels of testosterone, the primary male reproductive hormone, can cause many ailments and present symptoms that disrupt daily life and regular bodily functions.
+These imbalances can affect everything from energy levels and muscle mass to mood and sexual function.
+Recognizing these symptoms is the first step toward restoring hormonal balance and improving quality of life.

 Next Steps